WestJet: Livery

-"Frozen Plane", a Frozen-themed livery promoting Walt Disney World.
-Repainted to the new WestJet livery in 2024.

 WestJet's aircraft are painted white except for the lettering on the fuselage, wings and vertical stabilizer.

 The tail is divided roughly into slanted thirds, coloured (from front to back) navy blue, white and teal.
 This pattern is used on the outside of the blended winglets at the end of the wings while, on the inside, the winglets are painted white with "WestJet.com" in dark blue lettering.

 In February 2010, WestJet introduced a special livery on one Boeing 737-800 aircraft promoting its customer-service promise, or "Care-antee", in both English and French.
 This aircraft also featured a new tail design.
 In 2013, the Care-antee aircraft underwent a second livery change in partnership with Disney, featuring Mickey Mouse from the movie Fantasia and adopting the name "Magic Plane".
 A second Disney aircraft was completed in 2015, named "Frozen Plane", with characters Elsa and Anna on the vertical stabilizer and a similar theme in the cabin.
 Following the new CEO's decision, the Disney aircraft were repainted into the normal livery in 2024.

 In May 2018, WestJet unveiled a new livery, the first significant change since the inception of the company.
 It includes a new font for the word "WestJet"; written across the middle of the aircraft fuselage is "The Spirit of Canada" on the port side and "L'esprit du Canada" on the starboard side.
 An updated, stylized maple leaf on the aircraft tail is also included.
-Beginning in August 2022 with aircraft C-GLWS, a revised livery excluding "The Spirit of Canada" titles was introduced with all subsequent aircraft deliveries and repaints not receiving those titles.